moetanahy/dazu-ethglobal/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
-The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.

-3. On a second terminal, deploy the test contract:
+3. On a second terminal, deploy the test contract to the test environment

 ```
 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
-You can also customize the deploy script.

 4. On a third terminal, start your NextJS app: